gira93/vino-manager/README.md

 # Vino Manager

-## or just "vino"

-> from the Italian word "vino", literally "wine"
+> or just "vino", from the Italian word "vino", literally "wine"

 A Bash dmenu based script for managing wine prefixes and quickly launch apps